Metallica concert records as a small earthquake after Virginia's technology severely shook - ExBulletin

 The director of VTSO Martin Chapman confirmed to Fox Weather that their earthquakes, which are located about one mile of Lynn Stadium, clearly recorded the ground movement produced by the enthusiastic audience.

-“Thank you for jumping with us, Metallica!
-Go back at any time,” said Virginia Athletic Technology.
+“Thanks for jumping with us, Metallica!
+Go back at any time,” said Virginia Tech Athletics, accompanied by a video of massive mass jumping, cheering and head.

-80,000 fans jumping at the Travis Scott in Milan Spark fears of the earthquake
+Virginia Observatory (VTSO) recorded the earthquakes created by the enormous party capacity.
+X/virginia_tech metallica performs at the Virginia Tech's Lane in Blacksburg, Virginia.
+Facebook/HokieSports was the crowd in Blacksburg, Virginia is estimated at 60,000.
+X/virginia_tech

-Although the simple earthquake activity, which was called “Metallica earthquake” online, did not pose any danger, it was necessary to register on the Richter scale or was appointed to a classification.
+Although the simple seismic activity, which was called “Metallica's earthquake” online, did not pose any danger, it was necessary to register on the Richter scale or was appointed to a classification.

-“The volume was less than 1.0,” said Chapman.
+“The size was less than 1.0,” Chapman said.
 “Very small so that it cannot be felt even one mile.”

 |